 And if your info has come largely from television, you're hopelessly confused.
-If you eat too little, you don't have the energy to work out; too much, and you get fat.
-It's really a simple matter of figuring out what kinds of sugar to eat and when, in order to lose weight, build muscle and protect your health.
+If you eat too little sugar, you don't have the energy to work out; too much sugar, and you get fat.
+Fortunately, getting the right kinds of sugar is really a simple matter of figuring out what kinds of sugar to eat—and when—to lose weight, build muscle, and protect your health.

 The Science of Sweet